-I write short fiction, as well as journalism on literature, film, art, music, politics, gender, sexuality and football.
-My work has appeared in The Guardian, for whom I documented my gender reassignment in a series entitled A Transgender Journey, as well as The New Statesman, London Review of Books, Granta, Sight & Sound, Frieze, The Washington Post, TimeOut, New Humanist, Five Dials, New Inquiry, Berfrois, 3:AM and many other places.
+I write short fiction, as well as journalism, essays and criticism on literature, film, art, music, politics, gender, sexuality and football.
+My work has appeared in The Guardian, for whom I documented my gender reassignment in a series entitled A Transgender Journey (2010-12) as well as London Review of Books, Granta, Sight & Sound, Frieze, Art Review, New York Times, The Washington Post, TimeOut, New Humanist, Five Dials, New Inquiry, The New Statesman, Berfrois, Schirn, Mal, 3:AM and many other places.

 If you wish to get in touch with me, please use the Contact form.